 5.12 Trash Storage Area.

-Trash enclosures shall be integrated into the Dwelling Unit or Accessory Structure.
-The trash receptacles shall be full enclosed to discourage access by wildlife.
+Trash enclosures shall be integrated into the Dwelling Unit or ADU.
+The trash receptacles shall be fully enclosed to discourage access by wildlife.
 Enclosures shall be easily and safely accessible by the waste removal service during all seasons.